 Vuecason is developing a novel metal additive manufacturing method with minimal post processing.
-We use an induction FFF wire fed process to print pure metal through a nozzle - similar to plastic.
+We use a wire fed process to print pure metal through a nozzle - similar to plastic.
 This allows us to heat and place pure metal in one single step, eliminating the need for de-binding, sintering, or powder.
 Our printer will be capable of producing large, high performance parts with really short lead times.

 The development of machine tools such as lathes have allowed for the production of large, high precision metal parts.
 The advent of machine tools were instrumental in the invention of the steam engine, textile mills, and other machines, birthing the industrial revolution.
 With greater automation potential, operational flexibility, and ability to produce complex geometries, metal 3D printers can become the ultimate machine tool.
 Additive manufacturing (AM) can serve as an abstraction layer in the manufacturing process, so engineers can spend less time thinking about manufacturability.
 Fast, reliable, and cost-effective metal AM will allow for iteration in production, localize production, and allow for more sophisticated parts.
 By printing pure metal wire, many issues of existing metal AM processes can be avoided.